-Were you fascinated by the characters from movie series like ‘True Detective’, ‘CSI: Crime Scene Investigation’, or ‘Sherlock Holmes’ who played the detective or investigator role?
-Do you want to be just like them only in the real life?
-All you have to do is choose a degree in Criminal Law or Criminology and you’ll become a part of the major league of the law enforcement department and get to solve crimes.
+Were you fascinated by the characters from movie series like ‘True Detective’, ‘CSI: Crime Scene Investigation’, or ‘Sherlock Holmes’, who played the detective or investigator role?
+Do you want to be just like them in real life?
+All you have to do is choose a degree in Criminal Law or Criminology, and you’ll be one of the people who play a major role in solving, understanding and preventing crimes.

-But before we explore some of the most popular Criminal Law career options, here are a few top places to study Criminal Law and Criminology:
+Before we explore some of the most popular career options, here are a few top places to study Criminal Law and Criminology:

 - Masters in Criminal Law in the U.S.